-vi) shall include a <heartbeat-timer> element set to the heartbeat timer received from PAE-S; and
+vi) may include a <access-control-info> element set to the access control information for the PGAE-C; and

 NOTE 2: In case of PMAE-C acts as the PGAE-C of the PIN, step b) is not needed.

 c) may generate a series of HTTP POST request messages according to procedures as specified in IETF RFC 7231 [4] towards the PEAE-C(s) in the <pine-list> element accordingly and send the generated HTTP POST request towards the PEAE-C(s) accordingly as specified in IETF RFC 7231 [4].
 In each HTTP POST request, the PMAE-C: